THE IEA IS GETTING ON TRACK

 Policymakers use WEO scenarios to inform domestic energy policy, public financing and infrastructure decisions.

-Given the prominence of the WEO in decision making, unambitious scenarios risk becoming a self-fulfilling prophecy.
+Given the prominence of the WEO in decision making, unambitious scenarios risked becoming a self-fulfilling prophecy.
+Now, investors and policy makers should align their decisions with NZE not STEPS.

 In an ideal world this might be true, but the IEA needs to recognize how its scenarios are used in practice: as a roadmap for decision-making.
 Governments and investors see the central WEO scenario as the most likely, and base decisions on it.
 This is partly because of how the IEA communicates it.
 By implying that fossil fuel use is going to keep increasing it becomes a self-fulfilling prophecy.
 Decision makers use the WEO to justify further oil & gas expansion despite the scientific reality.

-The main scenario of the WEO should be guiding governments towards achieving their climate & energy goals.
+If the WEO has a central scenario, it should be guiding governments towards achieving their climate & energy goals.

 Overshooting 1.5°C could trigger a multi-meter sea level rise over hundreds of years due to instability in the Arctic and Antarctic; as well, the coral reefs and other marine and coastal ecosystems might face extinction.
 Getting back to lower levels of warming after an overshoot may also be politically, economically, and technically prohibitive.
 As a result we may never get back to safer levels.

 Many climate scenarios, including those used by the IPCC, rely on significant use of bioenergy with carbon capture and storage (BECCS), among other negative emissions technologies.
 The IPCC acknowledges there could be significant negative side-effects and major governance challenges associated with deploying these technologies at a sufficient global scale.
 However, to date, the information from the IEA on NETs has not been transparent.
-The IEA appears to base its claims of “full Paris alignment” on the assumption that new technologies will pull hundreds of billions of tonnes of carbon dioxide out of the atmosphere in the second half of the century.
+The IEA appears to base its claims of “full Paris alignment” on the assumption that new technologies will grow rapidly over the coming decade, and ultimately pull hundreds of billions of tonnes of carbon dioxide out of the atmosphere in the second half of the century.

 By taking a transparent and precautionary approach to the use of NETs, the IEA can help WEO users to better manage the risks associated with climate change and the transition away from fossil fuels.